Cyber-Scythe/Connexion/resources/design-document.md

 ## 3. Use Cases

-<b>U1.</b> As a Connexion customer, I want to be able to create a profile containing information about me so that similar people can find me.
+<b>U1.</b> As a Connexion customer, I want to be able to create a user profile.
+The benefit of this is being able to get matched
+            with and connect with other users

-<b>U2.</b> As a Connexion customer, I want to be able to update my profile information so that it best reflects any changes.
+<b>U2.</b> As a Connexion customer, I want to be able to update my profile information.
+The benefit of this is that any changes
+            in the user's information can be reflected in their profile.

 <b>U3.</b> As a Connexion customer, I want to be able to view a list of the most compatible users within a certain
-           distance from me and that I have not previously connected with so that I can meet new people with similar interests.
+           distance from me and that I have not previously connected.
+The benefit of this is that the user will be able to connect with new users who are local.

-<b>U4.</b> As a Connexion customer, I want to be able to send connection invitations to other users so that I can initiate new connections.
+<b>U4.</b> As a Connexion customer, I want to be able to view a list of all the most compatible users that I have not
+           previously connected with.
+The benefit of this is that the user will be able to see all possible connections.

-<b>U5.</b> As a Connexion customer, I want to be able to receive connection invitations from other users so that they can initiate new connections with              me.
+<b>U5.</b> As a Connexion customer, I want to be able to send connection invitations to other users.
+The benefit of this is
+           being able to initiate new connections with other users.

-<b>U6.</b> As a Connexion customer, I want to be able to send and receive private messages so that I can communicate with other users.
+<b>U6.</b> As a Connexion customer, I want to be able to receive connection invitations from other users.
+The benefit of this
+           is that others can initiate new connections with the user.

-<b>7.</b> As a Connexion customer, I want to be able to delete private messages so that my inbox is more manageable.
+<b>U7.</b> As a Connexion customer, I want to be able to send and receive private messages.
+The benefit of this is being able
+           to communicate with users

-<b>U8.</b> As a Connexion customer, I want to be able to block specific users from contacting me so that I can prevent unwanted contact.
+<b>U8.</b> As a Connexion customer, I want to be able to delete private messages.
+The benefit of this is that the inbox will
+          be more manageable.

-<b>U9.</b> As a Connexion customer, I want to have the option to delete my profile so that I can remove my information when I no longer wish to use
+<b>U9.</b> As a Connexion customer, I want to be able to block specific users from contacting me.
+The benefit of this is that
-           this service.
+           it prevents unwanted contact.

 ---